Umbra-Domini/pico-flash/README.md

 ## Usage

+### Flash Mode

+Use this to do a full wipe and reflash from scratch.

 1. **Do not plug in the Pico yet.**
 2. Make sure the script is executable (only needed once after cloning):
    ```bash